-Wreck Beach isn’t everybody’s cup of tea, and it certainly isn’t a mainstream activity, but it is a beautiful beach, you don’t have to take all your clothes off, and it’s, well, an interesting place for people watching and being one with nature.
+Wreck Beach isn’t everybody’s cup of tea and it certainly isn’t a mainstream activity.
+But it is a beautiful beach and you don’t have to take all your clothes off.
+It’s an interesting place for people watching and being one with nature.

 As the signs say though – don’t gawk and stare, and don’t take photos of people without permission.
-(Better yet – probably best to leave the camera at home, or just take your camera on really cold days when you know you’ll be safe, hopefully, like we did!)
+Better yet, it’s probably best to leave the camera at home.
+(You could also just take your camera on really cold days when you know you’ll be safe like we did!)

 Tips and Advice

-Below are some tips to help you make the most out of your visit to Wreck Beach (in case you decide you want to check it out).
+Below are some tips to help you make the most out of your visit to Wreck Beach in case you decide to check it out.

-TIP #1: If you want to visit Wreck Beach but without all the naked people, then go in the colder months.
+TIP #1: Go in the colder months if you want to visit Wreck Beach but without all the naked people.

-TIP #4: Don’t stare, take photos of sunbathers or do anything inappropriate that would make other folk at the beach uncomfortable.
-Most of the clothing-optional folk you’ll see aren’t exhibitionists – they are “naturalists”, so there for themselves, not for the entertainment of others.
+TIP #4: Don’t stare, take photos or do anything inappropriate that would make other folks at the beach uncomfortable.
+Most of the clothing-optional people you’ll see aren’t exhibitionists – they are “naturalists,” so they’re for themselves and not the entertainment of others.

-Click the following link to learn more about Metro Vancouver’s other top (and more traditional) beaches.
+Click the following link for information about Metro Vancouver’s Other Top (and more traditional) Beaches.